MarcMachaczek/FractonNQS/README.md

 This is the code repository for the Master project titled "Neural Network Quantum States for Fracton Models".

+Based on JAX and NetKet3, it provides functionality for training NQS on the 2d Toric Code and 3d Checkerboard fracton model in the presence of external magnetic fields.
+In particular, this package takes handles translational symmetries of qubits and correlators constructed from them to implement a translation-invariant correlation-enhanced RBM for the Toric Code, as described in [Valenti et al.](https://arxiv.org/abs/2103.05017), and the Checkerboard model.
+Performant operator and neural network implementations with GPU support allow for simulations up to 512 qubits ($L=8$) on the Checkerboard model on a single NVIDIA A100 GPU.
+By calculating the magnetization from the trained NQS for different magnetic fields, for instance, indications of a strong-first order phase transition are found.

 ## Setup

 A Python$\geq3.10$ installation is required.
 Further, a Linux based OS is strongly recommended (due to JAX constraints).